csbl-usp/reannotator-microarray-probes/README.md

 "ILMN_1343064"  "GCCCCGTATTCAGTGTGGCTGATTTGTATTGTCAGAAGTTGTTTTTACGT"
 ```

-Based on the existent platforms directories, create a new directories for the new platforms.
+Based on the existent platforms directories, create a new directory for the new platforms.

-## To start all processes to reannotation of each probes, execute the pipeline
+## To start all processes to reannotation of each probe, execute the pipeline
 ```
 ./pipeline
 ```